-There is a $15 charge per day for food and you cook your own food between retreats, help yourself to our pantry.
+There is a $15 charge per day for food and you can cook your own food between retreats, help yourself to our pantry.
 Produce, grains and all necessary ingredients to make food are here.
 There is a kitchen for your use.
 We do not allow people to bring their own food because most people cannot resist the great cooking that is in our kitchen.
 The smell of cooking is too enticing!
 People eat our food anyway, and well, who can resist a mango?
 We cannot police our kitchen, so if everyone has paid it just makes things easier.
 You would pay about $5 per meal in town anyway and it won’t be nearly as high quality food as it is here!

 Three vegetarian meals per day served during retreats

-Snacks and beverages available at all times
+Snacks and beverages available at all times in the community center